openframeworks/ofBook/chapters/data_vis/chapter.md

 IN THE H FILE:
-We define a struct called timeData which will hold the values from each line of our file.
+We define a struct called popData which will hold the values from each line of our file.
 ```cpp
 typedef struct {